top of page

 that it gives people a false sense of security.
 This is because, although it is considered health coverage, no COBRA plan is approved by Medicare (CMS) to be health insurance that is at least equal to Medicare.

-Because COBRA plans are not standardized, they can vary significantly from person to person and company to company.
+Because COBRA plans are not standardized, they can vary significantly from one person to another when enrolling in a qualified Medicare or company.
 You must remember to enroll in a qualified Medicare Plan during your Initial Enrollment Period (IEP).
-If you do not enroll into a qualifying Medicare Plan, Original Medicare, or a Medicare Advantage Plan (Medicare Part C), you could be subject to paying a Medicare Penalty for life.
+If you do not enroll in a qualifying Medicare Plan, Original Medicare, or a Medicare Advantage Plan (Medicare Part C), you could be subject to paying a Medicare Penalty for life.

 3. NOT UNDERSTANDING WHAT IT MEANS IF YOU WORK FOR A SMALL EMPLOYER